Kauai: The Food that Keeps Me Coming Back

 Wake Up coffee Bar (formerly trucking delicious):

-This is a Food truck turned corner shop/Cafe success story.
 They close right after breakfast, so get here before noon.
-My theory is they do breakfast so well they don’t want to try to do Lunch or dinner.
+My theory is they do breakfast so well they don’t need to try to do Lunch or dinner.

 Interior: Wake Up Delicious.

 Bagels, muffins and lighter fare are grab and go.
-Then things get heavy: Churro French Toast.
+Then things get serious: Churro French Toast.
 Breakfast burritos that 2 people can share.
 Actually everything they make two people could split, so plan accordingly.
 Good coffee, and a shop full of tchotchkes (for better or worse).
 Seating is very limited but the food is serious.
 (Yelp)

 Churro French Toast, Full Order.
 Split this 4 ways.
+Or don’t.
+This is the breakfast I crave when I’m on the north shore.

 Food land Princeville- It might sound weird to put a grocery store on this list, but after about 3pm it might just be the only place you can get to that has food some days.
 Walk in, keep going straight and stop at the deli counter.